google/sentencepiece/README.md

 * `--character_coverage`: amount of characters covered by the model, good defaults are: `0.9995` for languages with rich character set like Japanse or Chinese and `1.0` for other languages with small character set.
 * `--model_type`: model type.
 Choose from `unigram` (default), `bpe`, `char`, or `word`.
 The input sentence must be pretokenized when using `word` type.

-Use `--help` flag to display all parameters for training.
+Use `--help` flag to display all parameters for training, or see [here](doc/options.md) for an overview.

 ### Encode raw text into sentence pieces/ids
 ```